Retreat, Hell!: Plot

 With the unexpected start of the Korean War, the United States scrambles to mobilize and train Marines.
 Capt.
 Paul Hansen, a reservist, is called up.
 A communications expert, he is puzzled and uneasy at being put in command of Baker Company by Lt.
 Col. Corbett, his battalion commander, but he did command a company in World War II.
 (Corbett has reservations about Hansen, concerned that he will play it safe in order to return to his wife and two daughters.)
 There is little time to train the recruits.
 Teenager PFC Jimmy McDermid comes from a military family (one of his brothers was killed at Iwo Jima and another is already serving in Korea) and is eager to live up to the family tradition.

 In 1950, the battalion takes part in the amphibious landing at Inchon.
 Hansen is initially a bit too cautious for Corbett's taste, but he improves.

 In his first taste of combat, McDermid knocks out a machine gun with a hand grenade.
 However, when he finds that his brother has been killed, he is determined to avenge him.
 When the unit is ambushed, McDermid destroys an enemy tank with a bazooka.
 Corbett makes him his driver and runner, which earns him a promotion to corporal.
 Corbett is disturbed by the fact that the enemy dead are Chinese, not North Koreans.

 As they near the border with China, Corbett informs McDermid, as the last surviving son, that he is being sent home at his mother's request.
 McDermid wants to stay, but is overruled.
 However, before that can happen, the Chinese enter the war and launch a surprise night attack on the battalion.
-The unit holds, but the next day they and the rest of the United Nations forces have to begin an long, arduous retreat under frequent attack in bitter winter conditions.
+The unit holds, but the next day they and the rest of the United Nations forces have to begin a long, arduous retreat under frequent attack in bitter winter conditions.
 Hansen leads a group of volunteers into the hills to retrieve some wounded, among them McDermid.
 Eventually they reach the coast to be evacuated.